Gradient Noise

 Weight Smoothing

+The smoothed weight has a derivative of 0 at the cell boundaries, which flattens the discontinuities between neighboring cells' curves.
 We apply the smoothing function to our fraction vector right before lerping:

 function noise(p)